theleagueof/fontship/README.md

     $ alias fontship='docker run -it --volume "$(pwd):/data" --user "$(id -u):$(id -g)" theleagueof/fontship:latest"

-You may substitute *latest*, which will always be the most recently released tagged version, with *master* to use the latest unreleased build, with a tag name to explicitly use a specific version, or with *HEAD* to use an image build locally.
+You may substitute *latest*, which will always be the most recently released tagged version, with *master* to use the freshest unreleased build, with a tag name to explicitly use a specific version, or with *HEAD* to use an image build locally.

 To build a docker image locally, you'll want to clone this repository and run `./bootstrap.sh` or download and extract a tarball, then run: